Ponant/ServiceFabricSQLLocalDB/Readme.md

 }
 ```

 Then set the stateless ASP.NET Core Identity project as a startup project.
-Open the console package manager and set the ASP.NET Cora app
+Open the `Package Manager Console` and set the ASP.NET Core project
 as the default project and apply the migration and update the database as usual.

 `add-migration initial`